utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 **Important Hints and Advice:**

-- To connect the RC receiver to Cube, the wires that come with the receiver itself are incompatible and not useful.
+- The wires that come with the receiver itself are incompatible and not useful to connect the RC receiver to Cube.
 Please use the 5-pin Picoblade to 3-pin Servo lead wire that is provided in your kit.
 Be careful not to break the connectors.

-- It is recommended to learn to manage your team's own document repository and development logs as you proceed in the course.
+- It is recommended to learn to manage your team's own document repository and development informative logs as you proceed in the course.
 You will often refer to the ESC and motor numbering and rotation direction, as recognized by the flight controller.
 You should strictly follow the figure below when connecting ESCs to the flight controller, checking motor directions, and installing your propellers.

 <p align="center">
 <img src = "../images/quadrotorx.svg" width = "300">
 </p>

-## Reversing motor direction
+## Reversing Motor Directions

 If the motor directions are not as shown in the above figure, they can be changed using Mavlink console. **The following steps are applicable only when using DShot protocol**.